polterguy/micro/README.md

 also a perfect companion with [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It was created because of Bootstrap being too big, and other smaller framework not having the necessary features.
 Most of the existing CSS framework were also too JavaScript centric, including Bootstrap.
-Below is a screenshot of combining Micro with the Sea Breeze skin.X
+Below is a screenshot of combining Micro with the Sea Breeze skin.

 ![alt screenshot](screenshots/screenshot-9.png)